yannawr/kittygo/README.md

 ```
 git clone https://github.com/yannawr/kittygo && cd kittygo && sudo chmod +x ./kittygo.sh
 ```
+Set the PATH to `/usr/bin/go-packages/` in your shell.
+You may need to close the terminal and reopen it for the installed packages to be usable from the command line, or run `source ~/.bashrc`.
+If packages still doesn't work, it means you need to set the USERPATH kittygo defined as follows: `export PATH=$PATH:/usr/bin/go-packages/`.

 No installation is necessary, but if you find it more convenient, you can use the following command: